MartinPyka/financial_life/financial_life/examples/README.md

 house = a.Property(200000, 0, loan, name='House')
 ```

 The value of `house` will becomes bigger when the value of `loan` decreases.
-Check it out!
+See also more information about this construct in the [documentation](../../docs/03_dependencies_between_accounts.md).

 ### meta_data.py